maximus-21/maximus-21.github.io/src/projects.md

 <div class="project-card">
   <h3>Self-Correcting Reinforcement Learning for Physics</h3>
   <p>
-    Developed a two-stage reinforcement learning pipeline where models generate an initial solution, receive step-level error feedback, and refine their answers via self-correction.
+    Developed a two-stage reinforcement learning framework for physics reasoning in which a base policy generates an initial solution, receives step-level error feedback from a verifier model, and produces a revised solution trained via KL-regularized reward maximization.
   </p>
   <p>
     <a href="https://github.com/maximus-21/self-correct-physics-rl">GitHub</a>